Tigers vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Kwan has picked up a hit in two games in a row.
-During his last five outings he is hitting .250 with a home run, two walks and an RBI.
+- Kwan brings a three-game streak with at least one hit into this one.
+In his last five games he is hitting .300 with a double, a home run, two walks and an RBI.

 Kwan Recent Games